sy2358/accent_conversion_GAN/README.md

 <br><br><br>

-# CycleGAN and pix2pix in PyTorch for Speech Style Transfer
+# CycleGAN and pix2pix in PyTorch for Spectrogram Style Transfer and Speech Generation

 We provide PyTorch implementations for both unpaired and paired image-to-image translation.